 The operating system is also called a Resource Manager.
 OS manages all computer resources and allocates, them to a specific program, and uses them as required to complete its task, So they are also called Resource Allocator.

-Needs of Operating System (The job of an OS)
+Needs of Operating System

 - OS is mainly famous because of its Multitasking feature, which means you can do multiple tasks at a time without having any problem.